dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

-# Project-Ashvathama---Personal-Desktop-Assistant
+# Project-VIVA---Personal-Desktop-Assistant
 This is a personal desktop assistant which will do few tasks for you.
 It is currently in <b>LEVEL - 1</b> development process where the tasks which can be performed are limited and need manual coding for it instead of any automation.

-### What can you do with ASHVATHAMA :
+### What can you do with VIVA :

 * Ask time and day
 * Ask to open google,brave,youtube,stack overflow